 In the event of a protest, penalties may be agreed, rejected or changed by the jury.
+If a protest is upheld by the

-If a protest is upheld by the Jury, the fee must be returned to the protester.
+Jury, the fee must be returned to the protester.

-Any Judgement pronounced by the Jury stays in effect until altered by the Appeal Board.
+Any Judgement pronounced by the Jury stays in effect until altered by the UIM International Court of Appeal.